Muni Figueres (Co-Chair)

 Carolina Barco Isakson

-Carolina Barco Isakson is a Colombian diplomat, who served as Minister of Foreign Affairs in Colombia and as Ambassador of Colombia to the United States.
+Carolina Barco Isakson is Colombian Ambassador to Spain and the Principality of Andorra.
+Prior, she served as Minister of Foreign Affairs in Colombia and as Ambassador of Colombia to the United States.

 Jeffrey Davidow was a career Foreign Service officer who served as Ambassador to Zambia, Venezuela, and Mexico as well as Assistant Secretary of State for the Western Hemisphere.
 He is currently a Senior Counselor of the Cohen Group.

 Julio Frenk is the President of the University of Miami and holds academic appointments as Professor of Public Health Sciences at the Leonard M. Miller School of Medicine and Professor of Health Sector Management and Policy at the School of Business Administration.
 He previously served as Dean of the Harvard T.H.
-Chan School of Public Health, and as Minister of Health of Mexico, he reformed the nation’s health system, introducing a program of comprehensive universal coverage, which expanded access to health care for more than 55 million previously uninsured Mexicans.
-He is the founding Director-General of the National Institute of Public Health of Mexico and has held top positions at the World Health Organization and the Bill and Melinda Gates Foundation, among others.
+Chan School of Public Health, and as Minister of Health of Mexico.
+He reformed the nation’s health system introducing a program of comprehensive universal coverage which expanded access to health care for more than 55 million previously uninsured Mexicans.
+He is the founding Director-General of the National Institute of Public Health of Mexico, and has held top positions at the World Health Organization and the Bill and Melinda Gates Foundation.
 He is on numerous boards, including the United Nations Foundation and the Robert Wood Johnson Foundation.

-Felipe Larraín is the current Minister of Finance in Chile.
-He served in the role previously from 2010-2014.
+Felipe Larraín has been Minister of Finance in Chile twice under President Piñera's mandate.
+He served in the role previously from 2010-2014 and more recently from 2018-2019.
 He is a Professor of Economics at Pontificia Universidad Católica de Chile and Director of its Center for Economic and Social Policies (Clapes UC), and a member of the UN´s Leadership Council for Sustainable Development.

 Charles (Charlie) MacCormack is Executive in Residence of The Jackson Institute For Global Affairs at Yale University.
 For 18 years Charlie was President of Save the Children International, and prior to that served for 15 years as President of World Learning / School for International Training and the Experiment for International Living.
 He has been Executive in Residence at Middlebury College and spent 2018 as an Advanced Leadership Fellow at Harvard University.